 In spite of their prevalence Tapeworms are not a significant cause of disease in dogs and cats.
 Most pets do not have any symptoms, and if symptoms are present, are mild in nature.
 Some pets will itch at their anus or scoot on the ground when the worms cause irritation as they pass.

 Most Tapeworms are diagnosed by visualizing the worm in your pets feces, crawling around its anus, or in its bedding.
 Tapeworms segments crawling on your dog’s anus might cause scooting, although full anal sacs are a much more common cause of scooting.
 They come in long attachments that usually break off into individual pieces when they exit from your pet.
 They usually look like pieces of white rice and turn yellow after they have been out of the body for a while.

 This is a packet of Tapeworm eggs as viewed under a microscope.
 It is rare for us to see them in this packet because the fecal flotation solution causes this packet to burst.

 Several medications are available that are highly effective at ridding you pet of Tapeworms.
-The most common treatment is an injection that rids your pet of all Tapeworms within 24 hours.
+The most common treatment is an oral medication that rids your pet of all Tapeworms within 24 hours.
+This medication also kills rounds, hooks, and whipworms.
 It does nothing to prevent your pet from re-infecting itself.
 Proper flea control does.

 Since fleas are directly responsible for this infestation their control is apparent.
 We recommend advantage and Program for safe, economical, convenient, and highly effective flea prevention.
 A new product, called Revolution, will kill fleas, heartworms, ear mites, and even internal parasites.
 Please ask our receptionist for a brochure.